ELEMENTS OF DESIGN

 by color

-Our eyes are drawn by color.
-Small areas of vibrant color can be used to balance larger areas of more neutral colors.
-The vivid red skirt on the left is balanced by the larger neutral pink dress.
+color can be used to balance larger areas of more neutral colors.
+The vivid red

 Value refers to the darkness or lightness of objects.
 Black against white has a much stronger contrast than gray against white.
 To balance these two colors, you would need a larger area of gray to balance the stronger value of black.